by Anjulie Rao (MA 2014)

 Coppice formed shortly after Cuéllar and Kramer met in a class at SAIC.
 After seeing each other perform, they immediately took to one another’s work and began collaborating.
 "We were very interested in making live performances that had a high regard for the audience and were very directed toward them,” says Cuéllar.
 "It made sense to try and do something together.”

 Since their time at SAIC, Cuéllar and Kramer have developed their practice to include sound objects, a varied discography, installations, and live performances.
 Regardless of the context, their process involves "probing the spaces between objects and their sounds.”
 "We record objects with very close mic-ing techniques as a way of getting at the different angles that objects make sound,” Cuéllar elaborates.
-In this manner, Coppice is able to produce complex music—as well as objects.
+In this manner, Coppice is able to produce both complex music and objects.

 "The inverse of [the composition process] is what happens when we make objects: we take certain aspects of sound and re-embody them in sculptural works, to see how changing the body that they inhabit changes the experience of that sound,” says Kramer.